 As a long-time food blogger, I’ve found IFBC to be one of my favorite conferences.
 The breakout sessions are great, but for me, the local excursions and the friendly bloggers are really a huge draw.
 Just check out this crowd!

-If you’re an active food blogger, definitely check out IFBC 2017, which is returning to Sacramento.
+If you’re an active food blogger, definitely check IFBC food blogger conferences.
 And if you live in Northern California, be sure to visit Capay Valley for a taste of rural farm life that will inspire you in the kitchen.

 Disclosure : As an IFBC Citizen Blogger, I received a reduced conference rate in exchange for sharing three posts about my experience.
 As always, content, photos and opinions are my own.
 This post contains affiliate links meaning I may receive compensation if you use those links.